Understanding the Differences Between Pipe Relining and Pipe Replacement

 | When to choose | Minor damages like cracks or minor leaks | Severe damages like collapses or breaks |

-How does the traditional replacement of pipes differ from relining pipe?
+What does traditional pipe replacement differ from relining pipe?

-Which option is less expensive: liner relining or conventional pipe replacement?
+Which is more cost-effective - liner relining or conventional pipe replacement?

-All kinds of pipes can be relined?
+All kinds of pipes can be changed?

 How long will the process of relining pipes take?